The Kingsmen Quartet

 The Kingsmen Quartet (better known as The Kingsmen) is an American Southern gospel vocal quartet based out of Asheville, North Carolina.

 Musical career

 Many singers of Southern Gospel including Jim Hamill, Squire Parsons, Anthony Burger, Mark Trammell, Tim Surrett, and others have been members of The Kingsmen.
 Compared to the more polished and choreographed quartets before them, The Kingsmen emphasized exuberant gospel energy, especially beginning in the 1970s.

-They have had over 75 Top Ten radio hits, more than any other southern gospel music artist, and twenty have went to the #1 spot, more than any male quartet in history.
+They have had over 75 Top Ten radio hits, more than any other southern gospel music artist, and twenty have gone to the #1 spot, more than any male quartet in history.